Economy of Palestine: By Israelis

 High unemployment in the Palestinian economy led about 100,000 Palestinians to work in Israel.
 By March 2014, about 45,000 permits were issued for work in Israel with further 25,000 issued for work in West Bank settlements.
 It is estimated 35,000 Palestinian work through illegal channels and without a permit.
 Recently the quota for permits has increased and minimum age for obtaining one was reduced from 26 to 24.
 Sectors in which Palestinians are employed include construction, manufacturing, commerce and agriculture.

 As of 2013, average daily wages in Israel and the settlements is nearly 2.2 times higher than in the private sector in the West Bank and over 4 times that in Gaza.
 As of 2022, Palestinian monthly minimum wage is ₪1,450, almost a quarter of the Israeli minimum wage of ₪5,300.
 In the West Bank, Israeli labour laws are partially applied through military enactments, and a ruling of the Supreme Court of Israel of 2007 apply the law for work done inside Israeli settlements.
 Yet, there have been incidents where Israeli employers did not fulfill their legal obligations to the employees by refusing to provide a paycheck or hide the number of work hours to avoid labour laws such as minimum wage or social security benefits.

-In 2014, an article published on Al-Hayat Al-Jadida, the Palestinian Authority's official daily, praised Israeli treatment of Palestinian workers.
+In 2014, an article published in the weekly economic supplement of Al-Hayat Al-Jadida, the Palestinian Authority's official daily, praised Israeli treatment of Palestinian workers.
 With having added benefits such as transportation, medical and pensions, Palestinians are quick to leave their Palestinian employers and work for Israelis, whenever they have the opportunity to do so.
 Safety rules are enforced strictly by Israeli Workers' Union and physical examinations are done by doctors.
 The PA has passed labour laws but do not enforce rules such as the minimum wage, annual vacations, sick leave or extra payments for overtime work.